Jonathan Le Tocq: Post Chief Minister

 Le Tocq received 8,002 votes in the June 2025 general election, finishing ninth.
 In July 2025, following his arrest, the Policy and Resources Committee voted to stop him taking part in any committee business.

 Criminal charges

 Le Tocq was arrested on 21 July 2025 and released on bail.
 In August 2025, he was charged with the misuse of telecommunications, indecent images of children and extreme pornography.
 He was later remanded in custody "for his own protection".

-He was further remanded on October 5th until a committal hearing that will be held by the Royal Court on October 29th.
+On 4 December 2025, Le Tocq plead guilty to 15 counts related to making and distributing more than 2,400 indecent images of children, including charges of creating no fewer than 13 Category A images depicting real children, and 230 Category A "pseudo-indecent images" Following his plea, he was remanded back into custody by Judge Catherine Fooks while awaiting sentencing.
+He also resigned as a deputy.

+On 26 January 2026, he was sentenced to nine years imprisonment, which he is serving in Guernsey's Les Nicolles prison.